 - Bonfire Night, when the cut off is midnight

 - New Year’s Eve, Diwali and Chinese New Year, when the cut off is 1am

 You can only buy fireworks (including sparklers) from registered sellers for private use on these dates:

 - 3 days before Diwali and Chinese New Year

 At other times you can only buy fireworks from licensed shops.

-You can be fined up to £5,000 and/or imprisoned for 3 months for buying or using fireworks illegally.
-You could also get an on-the-spot fine of £80.
+You can be fined up to £5,000 and/or imprisoned for up to 6 months for selling or using fireworks illegally.
+You could also get an on-the-spot fine of £90.